 There are many benefits to doing a needle biopsy first.
 As mentioned, most biopsies do not find cancer, so breast surgery is not needed.
 Needle biopsies seldom leave a scar or change the shape of the breast – surgery may do these things.
 Also, when breast cancer is found by a needle biopsy, a single surgery can then be planned for treatment.
 In most cases, when a needle biopsy is done first, there’s less time from cancer diagnosis to the start of treatment.
 The best possible cancer treatment can be planned, the need for repeat surgery is decreased, and the cost to diagnose and treat breast cancer is greatly reduced, too.

 In this two-step approach, the biopsy is most often done on an outpatient basis.
 Local anesthesia is used (the breast is numbed), so you stay awake.
 Many women choose local anesthesia plus a sedative (medicine to help you relax).
 The sedative makes you feel sleepy and calms any nervous or anxious feelings you may have during the procedure.
 The biopsy may take about an hour.
-You can go home an hour or so later, when the sedative wears off, but you will need someone to drive.
+You can go home an hour or so later, when the sedative wears off, but you’ll need someone to drive.

 Using surgery to do the biopsy